 When I was in culinary school we learned a lot about how to develop flavors.
 These methods usually involved high-end ingredients, a lot of prep time and sometimes following complicated procedures to get good results.
 Little did I know a much easier path to culinary greatness was sitting in my pantry the whole time I was sweating in a restaurant kitchen.
 That would be my slow cooker.

 The humble slow cooker can turn out some pretty mean food if you know a few tricks.
 Not to mention it’s convenient, relatively inexpensive and very easy to use.
 (Dinner practically cooks itself!)
-Take EatingWell’s recipe for Flemish Beef Stew (see full recipe below), for example.
-In culinary school I would have been...read full post »
+Take EatingWell’s recipe for Flemish Beef Stew, for example.
+In culinary school I would have been meticulously trimming an expensive cut of meat, tournéing vegetables and bathing them all in veal...read full post »

 It’s hard to deny that bacon possesses some magical qualities.
 It regularly gets people out of bed in the morning, it converts vegetarians to meat eaters.
 In fact I’m having a hard time writing this blog because all I can think about is bacon’s intoxicating aroma.
 Everything about bacon—its smoky perfume, its salty, yet subtly sweet bite—screams “Eat me!
 Eat lots of me!”
 But here’s where the fairy tale ends.
 If you sit down to a plate full of bacon, you will probably die.
 Okay, maybe not.
 If you sit down to a plate full of bacon, you will probably regret it.